Characterization of foliations via disintegration maps: Preliminaries on disintegration maps

 \

 The continuity of disintegration maps enables us to relate paths in the chosen indexing metric space to corresponding paths of measures in Wasserstein space.
 For instance, in the case of the disintegration map $x \mapsto \delta_x$, there is a direct correspondence between a path in $X$ and the induced path of Dirac measures.
 In the context of a metric measure foliation, this relationship becomes more nuanced.
-Here, transversal paths (those crossing the leaves) must satisfy an additional condition concerning the distance between the supports of the conditional measures along the path — a consequence of the parallelism of the leaves.
+Here, transversal paths (those crossing the leaves) must satisfy an additional condition concerning the distance between the supports of the conditional measures along the path, a consequence of the parallelism of the leaves.

-In the next section we present an approach that allows us to study the relation between the relative position of the elements of the family of supports and the relative position of the conditional measures in the Wasserstein space, via a disintegration map.
+In the next section we present an approach that allows us to study the relation between the relative position of the conditional measures in the Wasserstein space and the relative position of their respective supports, via disintegration map.

 \